 Things are seldom inherently bad ‐ poisons are typically compounds, made from elements that on their own are good, if not, beneficial; weapons are made from components that in isolation are generally harmless.
 In the same manner, tax and Exchange Control structures that are illegal / abusive can generally be cut up in to a series of individual, innocuous transactions.

 For example, assume that I own a business (OpCo) that generates R10m profit per year, valuing my business at R50m.
-Should I wish to divert profits to a foreign shareholder, our Exchange Control Regulations require that the foreigner acquires shares in OpCo at market value.
-So, the inflow of the sales price should compensate for the future outflow of profits – not as exciting as selling 100% shares in OpCo to the foreigner for R1 and diverting R10m per year offshore, but that would be unlawful, correct?
+Should I wish to divert profits to a foreign shareholder, our Exchange Control Regulations require that the foreigner acquires shares in OpCo at market value (confirmed by an auditor's valuation certificate).
+So, the inflow of the sales price should compensate for the future outflow of profits ‐ not as exciting as selling 100% shares in OpCo to the foreigner for R1 and diverting R10m per year offshore, but that would be unlawful, correct?
 Let’s consider an example:

 Assume that we register a new company (NewCo) in South Africa.
 On registration, NewCo has no assets and its value is negligible.
-So, it would be a simple matter to approach an auditor for an opinion that NewCo is valueless.
-Armed with this opinion, we obtain Exchange Control approval for the acquisition of 100% shares in NewCo by a foreigner at par (i.e. for a negligible amount).
+So, it would be a simple matter to approach an auditor for a valuation certificate confirming that NewCo is valueless.
+Armed with this valuation, we obtain Exchange Control approval for the acquisition of 100% shares in NewCo by a foreigner for a negligible amount.